ut-amrl/spot-vrl/README.md

 _98_save and _93_save contain full model 1 (_25_train_jackal) saves (k-means, encoders) for use as model_folder for when training model 2 (s2_train_jackal) whike vis_cost_data and no_inert_rep_cost_data contain model 1's trained using only visual data and withour inertial data for making the representation(respectively). cost_data is the default save location for the k-means and inertial encoders

+If you have any questions, contact me (Daniel Farkash) at dmf248@cornell.edu or over slack.